 none

 The Authorization Server MUST NOT display any authentication or consent user interface pages.
-An error is returned if the End-User is not already authenticated or the Client does not have pre-configured consent for the requested Claims.
+An error is returned if the End-User is not already authenticated or the Client does not fulfills the conditions for processing, such as having a pre-configured consent for the requested Claims.
 This can be used as a method to check for existing authentication and/or consent.

 login

-The Authorization Server MUST prompt the End-User for reauthentication.
+The Authorization Server SHOULD prompt the End-User for reauthentication.
+If it cannot prompt the End-User, it MUST return an error.

 consent

-The Authorization Server MUST prompt the End-User for consent before returning information to the Client.
+The Authorization Server SHOULD prompt the End-User for consent before returning information to the Client.

 select_account

-The Authorization Server MUST prompt the End-User to select a user account.
+The Authorization Server SHOULD prompt the End-User to select a user account.
 This allows an End-User who has multiple accounts at the Authorization Server to select amongst the multiple accounts that they might have current sessions for.
+If it cannot prompt the End-User, it MUST return an error.

 The prompt parameter can be used by the Client to make sure that the End-User is still present for the current session or to bring attention to the request.
 If this parameter contains none with any other value, an error is returned.